Powerscourt House, Dublin: Stamp Office

 Within a couple of years of the abolition of the Parliament of Ireland, the viscount sold this Dublin residence since he received his seat now at the House of Lords in London.

-The government bought the property for £15,000 and between 1811 and 1835 the Stamp Office, where impressed stamp duty newspaper stamps, a form of revenue stamp were applied to newspapers, journals and periodicals, was located in Powerscourt House having moved from Eustace Street.
+The government then bought the property and the court at the rear of the building was created with the addition of three brown-brick office buildings from 1807 to 1811 to the design of Francis Johnston at a cost of £15,000.
+Between May 1811 and 1835 the Stamp Office, where impressed stamp duty newspaper stamps, a form of revenue stamp were applied to newspapers, journals and periodicals, was located in Powerscourt House having moved from Eustace Street with an original office having been designated for Foster Place.